gregorykelleher/gregorykelleher_website/user/pages/03.resume/default.md

 **Web Development • Freelancing • Current**

-I've designed, built and hosted websites over the past few years for a number of clients.
+I've designed, built and hosted websites/web-applications over the past few years for a number of clients.
 It's a great way for me to polish my skills and learn new ones.
-I always deliver on mobile-ready performant websites, built to the latest standards.
-Check out my most recent website for Lyons Café [here](http://www.lyonscafe.com).
+I always deliver on mobile-ready performant applications, built to the latest standards.

 ---
 <br></br>